 Creating a catchy game with Scratch coding starts with everyone’s favorite sprite: a ball.
-Whether on a beach or tennis court, in real life or the virtual one, pitching, catching, throwing, blocking, or rolling this round object, brings us joy!
-So, we’ve decided to show you how to make a quick, painless, (and possibly addictive), Ball Bounce game in Scratch!
+Whether on a beach or tennis court, in real life or the virtual one, pitching, catching, throwing, blocking, or rolling this round object, brings us joy.
+So, here's how to make a quick, painless, (and possibly addictive), Ball Bounce game in Scratch with your child!

-By the way, we also have a special fun Scratch Pokemon game class right now.
-Plus check out our award-winning free Scratch class designed by professionals from Google, Stanford, and MIT, for live expert guidance.
+Join an award-winning free Scratch class for kids designed by professionals from Google, Stanford, and MIT, for live expert guidance learning coding.

 It is so easy…anybody can do it.
 Seriously!
 All that’s needed is a connection to the Scratch website along with this tutorial and voila! – you’ve got yourself a custom ball bounce game.
 Let's get started.